Darrent Williams

-Darrent Demarcus Williams (September 27, 1982 – January 1, 2007) was an American football player for the Denver Broncos of the National Football League.
+Darrent Demarcus Williams (September 27, 1982 – January 1, 2007) was an American professional football player who was a cornerback for the Denver Broncos of the National Football League (NFL).
 After attending high school in Fort Worth, Texas, Williams played football at Oklahoma State University.
 He was a second-round draft pick by the Broncos in 2005.
 Williams was killed in a drive-by shooting the day after he finished his second season with the Broncos.

-High school
+Early life

-Born on Monday, September 27, 1982, and raised in Fort Worth, Texas, Williams attended O. D. Wyatt High School, where he played cornerback and was also a punt returner.
+Darrent Demarcus Williams born on Monday, September 27, 1982, and raised in Fort Worth, Texas, Williams attended O. D. Wyatt High School, where he played cornerback and was also a punt returner.
 As a senior, he was named 7-4A Defensive Most Valuable Player after posting five interceptions that featured several long returns, including a best of 54 yards.
 As a punt returner, Williams averaged 30 yards per return with four touchdowns.

 Williams received little recruiting attention during high school, receiving offers only from Texas Christian University, Louisiana Tech University and Oklahoma State University.
-Reportedly, he was the last player signed of the 2001 class, and was only signed after an OSU coach's wife urged her husband to evaluate his talent further, as she was his school counselor.

-College
+College career

 Williams played college football for Oklahoma State University.
 He played ten games his first year, becoming a starter during the second half of the season.
 In Williams' freshman year, he returned two interceptions for touchdowns against Baylor.
 During the post-game press-conference, it was revealed that he had predicted he would do this in a statement to then head coach, Les Miles.
 As a sophomore, Williams started all of the team's thirteen games, recording 53 tackles and three interceptions, while breaking up 13 passes.

 During his junior year, Williams continued to start for the Cowboys.
 He posted 66 tackles and six interceptions (third in the Big 12 Conference).
 He also broke up 17 passes.
 His junior-year performance earned him first-team All-Big 12 Conference honors.

 Williams' played in only seven games in his last year at Oklahoma State.
 He missed the last three games because of injury and was limited before that because of an arm injury.
 Still, Williams totaled 21 tackles (18 solo), three pass breakups, two forced fumbles and one fumble recovery, which he returned 53 yards.
 Williams finished his collegiate career tied for first place all-time in Division I college football in career interception returns for touchdowns.
 He had 11 career interceptions and scored 9 touchdowns on returns (5 interception returns, 3 punt returns and 1 blocked extra point return).